tobi1craft/sso-pelican/README.md

 # Pelican SSO

-> ⚠️ **Work in Progress:** This package is currently under development and is not production-ready yet.
+> ⚠️ **Work in Progress:** This package is currently under development and could include performance or security issues.

 **Pelican SSO** is a secure Single Sign-On (SSO) package for [Pelican Panel](https://github.com/pelican-dev/panel/) that enables seamless user authentication across multiple applications.
 Using JWT (JSON Web Tokens) with EdDSA signatures, it provides a modern and secure way to authorize users on your Pelican Panel instance from external websites.